MGTheTrain/terraform-provider-blob-services/api-testing/azure_storage_account/README.md

 ### Preconditions

 You need an Azure subscription, and you must have Owner permissions for that subscription.
 Optionally you can utilize a service principal.
+You also need to [install the az cli tool](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

 ### Authenticate with az cli